-Have everything you need at hand: a baby bath or clean washing-up bowl filled with warm water, two towels, a clean nappy, clean clothes and cotton wool.
+Have everything you need at hand: a baby bath or clean washing-up bowl filled with warm water, 2 towels, a clean nappy, clean clothes and cotton wool.

 - The water should be warm, not hot.
 Check it with your wrist or elbow and mix it well so there are no hot patches.

-- Hold your baby on your knee and clean their face, as described above.
+- Hold your baby on your knee and clean their face.

 - Next, wash their hair with plain water, supporting them over the bowl.

 - Once you've dried their hair gently, you can take off their nappy, wiping away any mess.

 - Lower your baby gently into the bowl or bath using one hand to hold their upper arm and support their head and shoulders.
 Then use the other hand to gently swish the water over your baby without splashing.

 - Keep your baby's head clear of the water.

 - Never leave your baby alone in the bath, not even for a second.